HitG010/Edunate/README.md

 - **Targeted Fundraising:** Donors can choose specific projects or goals to support, ensuring their contributions directly impact the areas that matter to them.
 - **AI/ML based auto pool generation:** Our AI/ML model generates the pool based on the student's reviews and the institution's needs.

-### 3. **Alumni Interaction & Voting**
+### 3. **Student Voting and Application**

 - **Student Voting:** Students can vote for specific projects, allowing the alumni to see the projects with the most support.
 - **Scholarship Applications:** Students can apply for scholarships, enabling direct donations from alumni based on specific needs.
+- **AI/ML based student reviews:** Our AI/ML model generates the student reviews based on the student's performance and the institution's needs.

 ### 4. **Milestone Tracking**

 - **Track Progress:** Our handcrafted AI/ML(Transformer and GANs) can create milestones for each fundraising campaign, and donors can see how their contributions are making a difference in reaching the goal.
 - **Conditional Releases:** Payments are only released when milestones are reached and verified by both the institution and the students.

-### 5. **Transparent Fund Utilization**
+### 5. **Fraud Detection**

 - **Invoice Verification:** Institutions can upload invoices for projects funded by donations.
 These invoices are passed through ML pipleine (Swin Transformer + VAE(Variational Auto Encoder)) to verify the authenticity of the invoices.
+Once verified, the payment for a milestone is released.

 ### 6. **Edunate Token (EDU)**

 - **Transaction Fee Reduction:** The platform uses a native token (EDU) for transaction processing and to reduce blockchain gas fees.
-- **Token-Based Voting:** Alumni can use the EDU token to vote on institutional projects, ensuring that they have a direct say in how donations are spent.
+- **Open Chain ID:** EDU tokens can be used as an open chain ID for alumni and students, enabling them to access exclusive features and benefits on the platform.

 ### 7. **Security and Privacy**